her01n/jdrone/readme.md

 The quadcopter is measured about 257mm diagonally, and can handle propellers with 180mm diameter.
 The motors are attached by 16*16mm M3 screws.
-Flight controller is installed in 30.5x30.5 mm mounting, installing the stack is possible.
+Flight controller is installed in 30.5x30.5mm or 20x20mm mounting, installing the stack is possible.
 Receiver with dimensions 16x11mm can be added.

 ## Layout preview